Live - Updating in real time

 $0

-That's $245 every second spent on debt servicing, not hospitals, schools or roads.
+Victoria currently pays $245 every second on interest.
+By the end of 2025-26, that will reach $21 million a day.
 Source: DTF 2025-26 Budget Update, General Government Operating Statement

 Debt per Victorian